Trushali29/Scrapy-python/README.md

 5. ipython module
 6. MYSQL installed
 7. Windows OS

-\n3, 4, and 5 are python modules there installation steps are given below.
+Step 3-5 are python modules there installation steps are given below.

 **STEPS TO FOLLOW AS PER PROJECT**
 1. PIP :- the PIP Installed packages that helps to install python packages.